Stings

 2. Remove from carrier tube

-3. Remove the blue/gray safety cap
+3. Remove the safety cap

 5. Push until it clicks, then hold for 10 seconds